 - Running up an insane body count far beyond the ammo he should have on him, Topper runs out only to see a group of bad guys gather behind him.
-Seeing a stockpile of loose bullets, he throws a handful at them with equal effectiveness.
+Seeing a stockpile of empty casings, he throws a handful at them with equal effectiveness.

-- The Cameo: Bob Vila appears as the man installing insulation in Topper's hut.
+- Bob Vila appears as himself, installing insulation in Topper's hut.

-- Cardboard Prison: One of the prisoners slips completely through the bars to grab the keys to unlock his door.
+- Cardboard Prison: Colonel Walters slips completely through the bars to grab the keys to unlock his door.

 - Character as Himself: Saddam Hussein.